hrushikeshrv/ocw/6.006/lec3.md

 One optimization we could perform is to the number of comparisons.
 To find the right place in which we have to insert the current key, we could use binary search to find the right index and then do pairwise swaps to insert it into the right place.
 This would reduce the complexity w.r.t. the number of comparisons but we would still need to do a linear number of swaps to get the key into the right place.

 This still doesn’t change the asymptotic time complexity of insertion sort, because we still have to do $O(n)$ swaps for each step.
-So we have a total of $O(n \cdot log n)$ comparisons but we have a total of $O(n^2)$ swaps.
+So we have a total of $O(n \cdot log\,n)$ comparisons but we have a total of $O(n^2)$ swaps.
 This helps you improve the total runtime if comparing two items in the array is expensive (like one or more database lookups), but if comparison and swapping are both $O(1)$ operations, insertion sort remains a $O(n^2)$ algorithm.

 ## Merge Sort
 Merge sort is a recursive sorting algorithm.
 Instead of sorting an array as is, it splits the array into 2 halves, sorts them, and then merges them.
 Of course, it doesn’t explicitly sort the two half arrays either - it splits them into two more arrays, tries to sort them, and merges them together.